 Children are especially susceptible to harm from direct and indirect UV radiation because their skin is thinner and more sensitive.
 Those with moles, fair hair/skin and a family history of skin cancer tend to be even more vulnerable to the sun.
 In fact, babies under six months old should not be in direct sunlight at all, so be aware of reflected radiation when you position your baby's stroller.
 Not only are children more susceptible to sun damage, but those that do get sunburned are more likely to develop melanoma later in life.
 Keeping reflective rays in mind will help you go far in protecting your young ones from sun related problems later on.

 Being conscious of the wily nature of UV rays is important for enjoying the picnic and still keeping you and your family sun safe.
-General rule of thumb: Wear sun protective clothing, a sun hat, sunscreen and 100% UV protective sunglasses.
+General rule of thumb: Wear sun protective clothing, a sun hat, and use sunscreen.
 When sun protective clothing is not practical, such as over the face, apply broad spectrum sunscreen.
 Fabric is always better than sunscreen in protecting you from harmful UV rays.
 (Side note: Wetting your sun protective shirt or hats is a fabulous way to create evaporative cooling.
 You would be amazed how cool you stay!)